-- 1 Use the "Only qb2022" checkbox - Check the "Only qb2022" checkbox to filter your files to show only those that open in the newest version of QuickBooks. - 2 Group files - Company files with the same name are grouped together, and the one that has been modified most recently will be at the top of the list by default.
+- 1 Use the "Only qb2024" checkbox - Check the "Only qb2024" checkbox to filter your files to show only those that open in the newest version of QuickBooks. - 2 Group files - Company files with the same name are grouped together, and the one that has been modified most recently will be at the top of the list by default.
 If you keep backups of your company file, this is a great way to keep track of and organize them! - 3 Open and close sections - Because there is so much that you can see on this window, you may want to focus on one section at a time.
-To close/open sections, click the arrow on the left side of the section name. - You can also press the left and right arrow keys on your keyboard to open/close the sections.
+To close/open sections, click the arrow on the left side of the section name. - You can also press the left and right arrow keys on your keyboard to open/close the sections. - 4 Search - Use the Search field in the upper right corner of the window to find a specific file.
+Your search will filter each section of files to show applicable results. - 5 Sort - Click the column header to change the way the column is sorted (ascending or descending).
+You can do this for any of the columns (Name, Type, Date Modified, and Size). - 6 Remove from Recent Files list - · Control-click (right-click) on a file's row and select "Remove from Recent Files list" from the pull-down menu.
+You may choose to do this as a way to organize your Recent Files section of the window.

-4 Search

-Use the Search field in the upper right corner of the window to find a specific file.
-Your search will filter each section of files to show applicable results.